quixio/quix-docs/docs/platform/connect-to-quix.md

 3. Inbound webhooks
 4. HTTP API
 5. Websockets
-6. Push data using Quix Streams
+6. Push data into Quix Platform using Quix Streams
+7. Read data from a CSV file

 The particular method you use depends on the nature of the service you're trying to interface with Quix.
 Each of these methods is described briefly in the following sections.